LSG7/UnrealEngine-AI-Bridge-Door-to-isekai/README.md

 # Door to isekai Project

 ## ✨ Notice: Just before launch
-I'm releasing it the second week of Jan.
+I'm testing it out for the last time.

 ## 💫 What is this?